msaqib25/playbook/ourculture.md

 These are all benefits, perks and priviledges.

-**Culture is [what we believe in](ourcompanyvalues.md) and how we institute, fight and protect these core values**
+**Culture is how a firm operates; [what it believes in](ourcompanyvalues.md) and how it fights and protects these core values**

+These are the core aspects of our culture:
+- Values are what we Value
+- High Performance
+- Context, Not Control
+- Top of Market Compensation
+- Promotions & Development

-## 1) We Seek Excellence
+## 1) Values are what we Value

-Our culture is designed to help us achieve excellence.
+### We seek excellence from our associates

-Simply put, our culture is determined by how we answer three simple questions every day:
+Our culture is determined by how we answer three simple questions every day:
 - Who we hire?
 - Who we promote?
 - Who we let go?

 To answer these questions we focus on the **behavior and skills** that [we value in our associates](whatwevalueinassociates.md).

+- We want to work with associates that embody these values.

-- **Every associate should question actions that are inconsistent with our values** - this is a part of our [Courage Value](whatwevalueinassociates.md#courage)
+- **Every associate should question actions that are inconsistent with our values** - this is part of our [courage value](whatwevalueinassociates.md#courage)

-- These values are reinforced in hiring, performance reviews, comp reviews, promotions and exits
+- These values are reinforced in hiring, performance reviews, comp reviews, promotions and seperations.

 ## 2) High Performance
-We are determined to creating a high-performance company.
+We strive to be a high-performance company.

 ### The objective of any business is to WIN.